Ariefpri1122/nkp-airgap/docs/04b-enable-nkp.md

 There 2 method for installation Nutanix Kubernetes Platform:

-1. Online Installation (you may experience some failures)
+1. Online Installation (you may experience some failures `error: coz maximum pull request from docker.io`)
     - Required stable & high speed internet access
     - Recommended using Bastion VM to provision NKP Kommander HOST